 South of Rajghat, it is a 4 kilometre long boulevard with green lawns and a floral clock.
 Zoological Garden

 Designed by the West German zoo specialist, Hergenbeck it is between Purana Qila and Humayun's tomb.
 Closed on Fridays, it is a good picnic spot.

-is popular at Lodi Gardens in South Delhi and Nehru Park in Chanakyapuri
+is popular at Lodi Gardens in South Delhi and Nehru Park in Chanakyapuri Jain Bird Hospital

 Walk the bazaars as the narrow windy streets in the bazaar are themselves a novel experience.
 Your kids will be fascinated by the colour and the many oddities on sale.
 Jantar Mantar

 at Ajmal Khan Park is spread over an area of five acres and provides a refreshing getaway from the bustle of the city, that your kids are bound to enjoy.
 The musical fountain is in operation for two hours every day after sunset except on Tuesday.
 Boating Delhi Tourism

 has provided paddleboats on various bodies of water in the heart of the city.
 These include the lakes near India Gate, Purana Qila- Prasad Nagar Lake and Naini Lake in Model Town.
 A variety of fibreglass boats have been acquired by the Corporation and can be hired at reasonable rates.
 Special training programs in kayaking and canoeing are organized at the latter too.
 Camel Safari

 is a wonderful pastime for the whole family and the following establishments have horses for hire as well as lessons for beginners.
 The Delhi Riding Club located on Safdarjung Road or if you have kids with you try the Children's Riding Club.
 The other place for horse riding is the Delhi Gymkhana Club Limited 2, Safdarjung Road, ND-11.
 Roller Skating